zealvurte/owlls/README.md

 # Overwatch League Lengendary Skins (OWLLS)
-A GitHub Pages version of a website for browsing the Overwatch League legendary skins.
+A GitHub Pages version of a website for browsing the Overwatch League legendary skins and their metadata.

 ## Motivation & Purpose
 As Overwatch doesn't provide a way of viewing all available Overwatch League legendary skins while they're out of store rotation, and existing documentation of all these skins and their past availability is poor at best, I decided to research and document this information myself, and then provide a way to easily view it.